antaraverma2006-wq/VUTYARTHI-PROJECT--CSA2001-Reg-No-25BCY10232-/README.md

 5. Shows all steps from start state to goal state

 How to run
-Open terminal or command prompt
+1.Open terminal or command prompt
-Navigate to the folder where main.py is saved
+2.Navigate to the folder where main.py is saved
-Run the program using python
+3.Run the program using python